abimur-123/abimur-123.github.io/_posts/2018-07-30-The-Week-in-Machine-Learning.markdown

 This week's first article in the news is also based on a paper.
 Funny story, the paper did not create as many waves as the news article itself (not surprised).
 I would definitely encourage more people to summarize papers and write articles or blog posts about them to help expand the reach.

+In this week's post, I cover evolutionary algorithms, killer robots, recurrent neural networks, a useful NLP tool in the market and finally I explore a scenario where we sell our own data.
+Strap in!

 ## In the news

 ### [Evolutionary algorithm outperforms deep-learning machines at video games](https://www-technologyreview-com.cdn.ampproject.org/c/s/www.technologyreview.com/s/611568/evolutionary-algorithm-outperforms-deep-learning-machines-at-video-games/amp/)